akurre/vaycay_v2/MIGRATION_PLAN.md

 ---

-## 📋 Phase 3: Frontend Migration to GraphQL
+## ✅ Phase 3: Frontend Migration to GraphQL - COMPLETE

 ### Overview
-The React frontend currently uses REST API calls to the Python FastAPI backend (port 8000).
-It needs to be migrated to use GraphQL queries against the new TypeScript GraphQL server (port 4001).
+The React frontend has been successfully migrated from REST API calls to GraphQL queries against the TypeScript GraphQL server (port 4001).

 ### Current Frontend Architecture